Coronavirus (COVID-19) Information and Updates

 What is the situation at Master's? keyboard_arrow_down

 The Master’s University is vigilantly monitoring and responding to new information about COVID-19.
-No COVID-19 cases have been reported at TMU.
-As things continue to evolve, we are following recommendations and guidance from the Centers for Disease Control (CDC), the World Health Organization (WHO), the American College Health Association (ACHA), and local health officials.
+We are following recommendations and guidance from the Centers for Disease Control (CDC), the World Health Organization (WHO), the American College Health Association (ACHA), and local health officials.

 We care deeply about the health of our students, faculty, and staff and have gathered a team, including our resident medical microbiologist, Dr. Joe Francis, (661-362-2706, email@example.com) to oversee TMU’s preparedness efforts at our Los Angeles and IBEX campuses.